ariana-av/Oakland-On-Top/README.md

 Murals often reflect the struggles, dreams, and resilience of the communities they inhabit.
 By promoting these works, we give a voice to underrepresented artists and ensure that their messages reach a wider audience.

-{ This project is in collaboration with VisionQuilt! }
+{ This project is in collboration with VisionQuilt! }